Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    FileSystem.CalculateObjectSize(path:string) -> number

-Returns the KB or MB size of a file object based on a provided path.
-``path`` The string path to the file object. :raw-html:`<br />`
+Returns the KB or MB size of a file object based on a provided path. :raw-html:`<br />` ``path`` The string path to the file object. :raw-html:`<br />`

 ----